Southport Junior Yacht Club Sailing Foundation

 SOUTHPORT JUNIOR YACHT CLUB

 All youth sailing class members are automatically enrolled as members of the Junior Yacht Club.
 JYC members elect their own officers and plan activities.
-Past activities have included invitational regattas, dances, activity nights, barbecues and field trips.
+Past activities have included invitational regattas, ice cream socials, dances, activity nights, bingo, barbecues and field trips.
 Instructors and senior club members serve as advisors to the JYC.

 The Southport Junior Sailing Foundation has a limited amount of scholarship money available for participants requiring financial aid.
-Interested parents of participants must fill out the scholarship application form that can be found on the Registration site.
-Completed scholarship applications should be returned with the other registration forms.
+Interested parents of participants must fill out the scholarship application form that can be found on the Camp Doc Registration site.

 For more information on the sailing program, or to inquire about space availability for classes, or scholarship information, write to: